leonj1/easy-agents/README.md

 ![Easy Agents](https://static.kpolley.com/easyagents.png)

-A novel approach to automation that replaces traditional scripting with advanced LLMs powered by natural language instructions and MCP tool-calling.
+A novel approach to automation that replaces traditional complex scripting with simple natural language.
+Powered by advanced LLMs and MCP.

 ## Overview